-Foreign entities, whether for-profit or otherwise, are eligible to apply for funding under this FOA as a sub-recipient.
+Foreign entities, whether for-profit or otherwise, are eligible to apply for funding under this FOA.

-All Recipients receiving funding under this FOA must be incorporated (or otherwise formed) under the laws of a State or territory of the United States.
-If a foreign entity applies for funding as a sub-recipient, it must designate in the Full Application a subsidiary or affiliate incorporated (or otherwise formed) under the laws of a State or territory of the United States to be the sub-recipient.
+Other than as provided in the "Individuals" or "Domestic Entities" sections above, all Prime Recipients receiving funding under this FOA must be incorporated (or otherwise formed) under the laws of a State or territory of the United States.
+If a foreign entity applies for funding as a Prime Recipient, it must designate in the Full Application a subsidiary or affiliate incorporated

+(or otherwise formed) under the laws of a State or territory of the United States to be the Prime Recipient.
 The Full Application must state the nature of the corporate relationship between the foreign entity and domestic subsidiary or affiliate.

-If a Foreign entity wishes to forego this requirement and serve as a sub-recipient, the Prime Recipient must submit a waiver request to EERE as part of its Full Application requesting permission to do so.
+If a Foreign entity wishes to forego this requirement and serve as the Prime Recipient itself, it may submit a waiver request to EERE as part of its Full Application requesting permission to do so.
 The waiver request must include the following information: